-If, for the sake of argument, we were to accept his claim that in 2001-3 he believed it wasn’t happening at the Mirror papers (though it definitely was), that makes Morgan’s position all the more perplexing, because in that case, he must have believed it was only his rivals who were breaking the law.
+If, for the sake of argument, we were to accept his claim that, in 2001-2003, he believed that phone-hacking wasn’t happening at the Mirror newspapers (although it definitely was), that makes Piers Morgan’s position all the more perplexing.
+Because, in that case, he must have believed that it was only his rivals who were breaking the law.

-Let’s think about that.
-In this scenario, Morgan thinks his own paper is in the clear but his rivals are up to their necks in criminality – and that criminality is obviously giving those rivals a significant competitive advantage in getting big stories.
-What more reason could he have asked for to expose hacking in the Mirror?
-Not only would it have been a public service, but it would also have been extremely good for business.
+In this scenario, Morgan would have believed his own newspaper to be in the clear, but his rivals up to their necks in criminality – giving those rivals a significant competitive advantage in getting big stories.
+What more reason could he have asked for to expose hacking at this stage?
+Not only would it have been a public service, it would also have been extremely good for business.

-Yet still, Morgan did not do it, and so by his silence and inactivity he enabled the hackers.
+Yet, still, Morgan did not do it – and by his silence and inactivity he enabled the hackers.

-There you have it.
-Merely on the evidence of his own words, and without taking any account of the great volume of evidence about Morgan and hacking that has been brought forward by other people, it is very clear he has a lot to be ashamed of.
+Merely on the evidence of his own words, and without taking any account of the great volume of evidence about Morgan and phone-hacking that has been brought forward by other people – it seems clear that he should be ashamed.

 Finally, what might Piers Morgan say if he was forced to account for all this?